 Jo has started a second career between TV projects as an author of historical biographies.

-Jo is now working on her second book, to be announced soon.
+Jo is now working on her second book.

 A book is like a garden carried in a pocket.